How to find the right sequence on Waalaxy?

 - Find a professional email address and send an email.

 - There is also a “delay” step where prospect must wait for a specified number of days before they can move on to the next step.

 - is connected or not connected (i.e. is part of your LinkedIn network or not),

-- has an email (either an email linked to his LinkedIn profile because you are in relation with him, or a professional email found through the email search step),
+- has an email (either an email linked to their LinkedIn profile because you are connected with him, or a professional email found through the email search step),

 - has not replied.

 Any prospect who responds automatically leaves the campaign.
-It is possible to define a “Response objective” that allows you to send to an external tool when the prospect responds.
+It is possible to define a “Response objective” which allows you to send details of the prospect to an external tool when they respond.